-For starters, you should visit the Sepilok Orangutan Rehabilitation Centre is a unique facility located on an island near Gunung Malipo National Park.
+For starters, you should visit the Sepilok Orangutan Rehabilitation Centre, a unique facility located on an island near Gunung Malipo National Park.
 It is a sanctuary for orangutans that have been poached or captured illegally from their natural habitat, and you get to see it up close, observing them in their most authentic state.
 There are also some truly breathtaking natural wonders like caves filled with stalactites and other prehistoric-looking formations that are more than 4 million years old here, one of the must-visit Sandakan attractions.

-The Selingan Turtle Island is a conservation area off the coast of Sandakan that is dedicated to releasing turtles back into their natural habitat.
+The Selingan Turtle Island is a conservation area off the Sandakan coast established to take care of young turtles before releasing them back to their natural habitat when they are older.
 There is an excellent hatchery where you can see the baby turtles as they emerge from eggs and grow up in captivity before being released at sea, apart from basic accommodations on-site for those who wish to stay longer.
 The release of the turtles to the sea happens in late July or early August, so make sure not to miss out on this beautiful experience.

 If you are looking for a traditional English cafe in Sandakan, you should visit the English Tea House and Restaurant.
-This cafe is modelled after a gorgeous colonial-style villa encircled by pretty gardens and shady trees, perfect for those who want some downtime.
+This Sandakan attraction is modelled after a gorgeous colonial-style villa encircled by pretty gardens and shady trees, perfect for those who want some downtime.
 Visitors can relax on the private terrace, enjoying the beautiful scenery while sipping a tasty beverage from the cafe’s selection and enjoying some English meals like fish and chips and stewed meats.

 For those who want to get close to nature, Buli Sim Sim Water Village is one of the best options out there.
-This Sandakan attraction is so unique because it stands on stilts over the water and features delicious seafood restaurants with signature dishes.
-Once you are done filling your stomach with the delicious food, you can walk along the village to enjoy the sounds of waves.
+This Sandakan attraction is unique because it stands on stilts over the water and features delicious seafood restaurants with signature dishes.
+Once you are done filling your stomach with delicious food, you can walk along the village to enjoy the sounds of waves.